 Inoculation is still on its trial, and even if the larger figures of the whole army, yet to be published, are not so favourable as these, it must not be judged too hardly.
 The natural immunity possessed by certain individuals on the one hand, and the extremely small amount possessed by others on the other, is so undeterminable that nothing but experiment on the most extensive scale and careful record can possibly enlighten us.
-In some, for instance, even the immunity conferred by an attack of the disease itself is so slight that they may get it again within a year, whereas numbers of non-inoculated officers and men who in a transfer of
+In some, for instance, even the immunity conferred by an attack of the disease itself is so slight that they may get it again within a year, whereas numbers of non-inoculated officers and men who must have taken the bacilli into their alimentary canals many times have not had the disease.
+It is on cases which fall between these two extremes that inoculation may probably be of the greatest use.